maxwellmattryan/PersonalWebsite/README.md

     - Check if admin is logged in
     - Load / store token and admin username to local storage
     - Returns HttpHeaders with authorization key-value for JWT
+    - Contains interceptor for handling 401 / 403 errors
 - HTTP
     - Admin
         - Authenticates from login
         - Registers new admin
+    - Homepage
+        - Get data for homepage request (aka profile and posts)
     - Posts
         - Create, read, update, and delete posts
         - Get data for all posts
     - Profile
         - Get the currently selected profile for homepage data
+        - Get all profiles (used to select profile in dashboard)
     - Topics
-        - Get data for specific topic
+        - Get and delete topic
         - Get data for all topics
 - Services
+    - Blog
+        - Get and set active topic to display
+    - Comparison
+        - Contains functions to sort arrays of the various models, etc.
     - Editor
-        - Get, has, and set operations for the PostEditorComponent
+        - Get, has, and set operations for the various editor components
     - Notification
         - Creates Angular Material SnackBar popup
+    - Profile
+        - Get and set the active profile to display
     - Validation
         - Using ValidatorFn, verifies that at least one topic is selected from the editor's topic FormArray
         - Verifies admin credentials when logging in (and registering*)